JonKernPA/chadfowler_jonkernpa/README.md

 * You can see clumps of 4 cells static for a while.
 * You can see blinker patterns.
 * You can see parts of the world die off.

+It is quite a bit of fun to watch a board of size 50 or more in action.